-If you ask people in my village, the only famous person from here is a football coach, named Coughlin (pronounced just like you’d think, like a cat with a hairball).
+If you ask people in my village, the only famous person from here is a football coach, named Coughlin.

-Runner-up for local history buffs, is a guy named Gridley, who invented an improved washboard (not kidding, it was curved).
+Runner-up is a guy named Gridley, who invented an improved washboard.
+(No kidding.
+It was curved.)

-The back of the village garage, which faces a defunct grocery store, and a crumbling, unusable bridge, has a mural, showing Murray & Welles, who began the village’s Memorial Day observances in 1866.
+The back of the village garage, which faces a defunct grocery store, and a crumbling, unusable bridge, has a mural, showing two more local heroes: Murray & Welles, who began the village’s Memorial Day observances in 1866.